What makes a brand unmistakably itself?

 Not the same as positioning

-This defines what the brand must remain true to, regardless of context.
+Positioning describes how a brand is understood within a market.
+Thisness defines what the brand must remain true to, regardless of context.

-It is what those things depend on.
+This is what those things depend upon.

 The role of the creative

 Design does not create this centre.
+It gives it form.

+When it is not, design compensates.
 That is why some work feels grounded, and some feels constructed.

 The deeper distinction